 You should very likely use getNumber() in preference to ordinal() in all

 Note: If you’re changing code that was already using ordinal(), it’s likely that

 getNumber() will return a different real value.
 Tread carefully to avoid

 mismatches if the ordinal was persisted elsewhere.

-Suppress false positives by adding an @SuppressWarnings("ProtocolBufferOrdinal") annotation to the enclosing element.
+Suppress false positives by adding the suppression annotation @SuppressWarnings("ProtocolBufferOrdinal") to the enclosing element.